BNSC1/android-notes/README.md

 - easier scope management

-What Are Components In Dagger?: They are a way of telling Dagger 2 what dependencies should be bundled together and made available to a given instance so they can be used.
+What Are Components In Dagger?: declared in `@InstallIn` to tell Dagger when the dependency will become (un)available in the app

+What Are Scopes In Dagger?: by default, every dependenies is unscoped in a component, which means the component will create a new instance for each dependency, scoping the dependencies means creating one instance of the dependency and passing it to all the classes requiring it within the scope.
+However, scoping means an instance occupy memory for a longer period of time and should be used sparingly

-What Are Modules In Dagger?: installed to that component to allow binding to be accessed
+What Are Modules In Dagger?: sources of the required class instances for classes which depend on them

+- `@Provides`: declare how the module resolves the needed instances

+- `@Binds`: used with abstract classes and interfaces as a return type of abstract function, which takes parameter in a required instance

 `activityViewModels()`: injects viewmodel shared in the activity